kentaroi/eleventy-sass/README.md

 The other exception is `sass` key.
 The value for `sass` key is used for options for `sass.compileString()`, [a dart-sass API function](https://sass-lang.com/documentation/js-api/modules#compileString), which also [eleventy-sass](https://github.com/kentaroi/eleventy-sass) calls internally.
 For details, please read [the Sass documentation](https://sass-lang.com/documentation/js-api/modules#StringOptions).

 #### `loadPaths` and `includes` keys
-`loadPaths` is a key for the value for `sass` key in the option, and is actually a key for `sass.compileString()`, [a dart-sass API function](https://sass-lang.com/documentation/js-api/modules#compileString). `loadPaths` value should be of type Array.
+`loadPaths` is a key for the value for `sass` key in the option, and is actually a key for the options for `sass.compileString()`, [a dart-sass API function](https://sass-lang.com/documentation/js-api/modules#compileString). `loadPaths` value should be of type Array.
 The default `loadPaths` value is an array which contains only [includes directory](https://www.11ty.dev/docs/config/#directory-for-includes) of your Eleventy project.

 `loadPaths` is not supposed to be used for specifying your Sass/SCSS files' paths, instead for specifying load paths for `@use` or `@forward` rules in your Sass/SCSS files.
 The paths are interpreted relative to your Eleventy project root.

-You can use `includes` key instead of `loadPaths` key in this `sass` options, for convenience.
+You can use `includes` key instead of (or in addition to) `loadPaths` key in this `sass` options, for convenience.
 The value for `includes` key should be of type Array or String and is interpreted relative to the [input directory](https://www.11ty.dev/docs/config/#input-directory).

 For example, when your `input` directory is the project root,
 ```javascript